-3.1.
-Presentation of Price. - Whenever an advertised, posted, or labeled price per unit of weight, measure, or count for any commodity includes a fraction of a cent, all elements of the fraction shall be prominently displayed, and the numerals expressing the fraction shall be immediately adjacent to, of the same general design and style as, and at least one half the height and width of, the numerals representing the whole cent.

-3.2.
-Allowable Differences: Combination Quantity Declarations. - Whenever the method of sale for a bulk or packaged commodity requires the use of a statement that includes count in addition to weight, measure, or size, the following shall apply to the particular commodity:

-B. Uniform Regulation for the Method of Sale of Commodities

-3.2.1.
-Beverageware: Pressed and Blown Tumblers and Stemware. - The allowable difference between actual and declared capacity shall be:

-(a) SI Units:

-(1) plus or minus 10 mL for items of 200 mL capacity or less; and

-(2) plus or minus 5 % of the stated capacity for items over 200 mL capacity.
-(Added 1973) (Amended 1974, 1979, and 1980)

-- (b) U.S. Customary Units: - (1) plus or minus $\frac{1}{4}$ fl oz for items of 5 fl oz capacity or less; and - (2) plus or minus 5 % of the stated capacity for items over 5 fl oz capacity.

-3.3.
-Labeling of Machines that Dispense Packaged Commodities. - All vending machines dispensing packaged commodities shall indicate:

-- (a) product identity;

-- (b) net quantity; and

-- (c) the party responsible for the vending machine.
+- 3.1.
+Presentation of Price.
+Whenever an advertised, posted, or labeled price per unit of weight, measure, or count for any commodity includes a fraction of a cent, all elements of the fraction shall be prominently displayed, and the numerals expressing the fraction shall be immediately adjacent to, of the same general design and style as, and at least one half the height and width of, the numerals representing the whole cent.
+(Added 1976) - 3.2.
+Allowable Differences: Combination Quantity Declarations.
+Whenever the method of sale for a bulk or packaged commodity requires the use of a statement that includes count in addition to weight, measure, or size, the following shall apply to the particular commodity: - 3.2.1.
+Beverageware: Pressed and Blown Tumblers and Stemware.
+The allowable difference between actual and declared capacity shall be: - (a) SI Units: - (1) plus or minus 10 mL for items of 200 mL capacity or less; and - (2) plus or minus 5 % of the stated capacity for items over 200 mL capacity.
+(Added 1973) (Amended 1974, 1979, and 1980) - (b) U.S. Customary Units: - (1) plus or minus 1/4 fl oz for items of 5 fl oz capacity or less; and - (2) plus or minus 5 % of the stated capacity for items over 5 fl oz capacity. - 3.3.
+Labeling of Machines that Dispense Packaged Commodities.
+All vending machines dispensing packaged commodities shall indicate: - (a) product identity; - (b) net quantity; and - (c) the party responsible for the vending machine.

-"For service or refunds contact: the XYZ Cola Company, Rockville, MD 20800; Telephone: (301) 555-1000," or "See attendant inside for refunds."
-(Amended 1995)
+"For service or refunds contact: XYZ Cola Company Rockville, MD 20800"

+"Telephone: (301) 555-1000," or "See attendant inside for refunds."

-(d) the requirements for product identity and net quantity can be met either by display of the package or by information posted on the outside of the machine.(Added 1972)
+(d) the requirements for product identity and net quantity can be met either by display of the package or by information posted on the outside of the machine.